 - Monthly living expenses

 Based on the data provided, the IRS can decide what the taxpayer can afford to pay.
-The Form IRS 433-F is not a guarantee that an installment plan, currently non-collectible status, etc. will be approved or accepted.
-However, a tax resolution professional can ensure that the form is prepared accurately and completely and that it paints you in the most favorable light so as to increase the likelihood of acceptance of the proposed terms for resolution.
+The Form IRS 433-F won’t guarantee the approval of an installment plan, currently non-collectible status, etc. However, a tax resolution professional can ensure that the form is accurately and completely prepared.
+And that it paints you in the most favourable light so as to increase the likelihood of acceptance of the proposed terms for resolution.

 Rely on Expert Help For Preparing The IRS Form 433-F

-If you are faced with the situation where you need to work out a plan with the IRS regarding a tax debt, don’t go at it alone.
+If you are in a situation where you need to work out a plan with the IRS regarding a tax debt, don’t go at it alone.
 The IRS is under no obligation to help you fill out the forms to your benefit.
 However, Peace of Mind Tax Help and their team of enrolled agents are specifically trained and dedicated to helping taxpayers resolve their debt issues in the best way possible.
-That includes critical expert guidance in filling out a financial disclosure and providing guidance on what the potential outcomes could be from the information collected.
+That includes critical expert guidance in filling out a financial disclosure and providing guidance on the potential outcomes from the information collected.
 It’s a far better position to be in than filing the paperwork alone and wondering how the IRS will react.